wpmudev/appointments/readme.txt

 5. Google Calendar integration

 == Changelog ==

+= 2.3.0 =
+* Convert "Time base" on "Time Settings" to human readable.
+Props for David @ BBS.
+* Fixed a problem with not available calendars on Service Provider profile.
+* GDPR: Added ability to delete older appointments.
+You can set up how long presents appointments should be stored in the database.
+* GDPR: Added ability to erase user personal data.
+* GDPR: Added ability to export user personal data.
+* GDPR: Added checkbox with the agreement to process personal data.
+* GDPR: Added plugin information to default "Private Policy" page during auto-creation of this page.
+* Improved few translation strings.
+* Improved UX on "Payments" tab for MarketPress integration.
+* Improved "Working Hours" and "Exceptions" tabs content on mobile devices.
+* Refactored "Services" screen and use WP_List_Table class for the list.
+* Refactored "Service Providers" screen and use WP_List_Table class for the list.

 = 2.2.8 =
 * Fixed a problem with an appointment create time, it showed "Unknown" for Time Formats: "g:i a" and "g:i A".